Prostate Cancer FAQs

-If you have recently been diagnosed with prostate cancer, it’s important to understand all your options and focus on the best treatment plan for you and your family.
+If you or a loved one have recently been diagnosed with prostate cancer, it’s important to understand all your options and focus on the best treatment plan for you and your family.
 Click on the questions below to learn more about prostate cancer.

 Q: After a recent biopsy, I found out that I have prostate cancer.
 My urologist recommended a radical prostatectomy surgical removal of my prostate and seminal vesicles.
-He said this is the best treatment for me.
 What do you recommend?

-A: There are several options for the treatment of prostate cancer that you can explore and discuss with your physician.
-Table A provides recommendations for treatment options by disease stage adapted from the National Comprehensive Cancer Network (NCCN), which publishes widely accepted treatment guidelines.
+A: There are several options for the treatment of prostate cancer that you can explore and discuss with your prostate cancer doctor.
 Ultimately, you should focus on the best treatment for you and your family.
 Our advice is to ask questions, get a second opinion if you are uncomfortable with any recommendation, and become an informed patient.

 Q: Do I have time to do research?